Study with us

 Churchill Archives Centre is keen to promote and facilitate access to information and welcomes enquiries from anyone interested in the Centre and its collections.
 Please refer to our Access Policy & Service Delivery Charter for further information.

 Churchill College, including the Archives Centre, is covered by the Freedom of Information (FOI) Act which came into force in January 2005.
 The websites of the Information Commissioner’s Office and the National Archives include further information about FOI.
 Details of Churchill College's publication scheme.

 This policy statement relates specifically to Churchill Archives Centre and has been drawn up using the advice of the staff of the National Archives given at various professional training events.
 It is not a guide to FOI.

 Catalogued or box-listed archives are considered to be 'published' and are mostly available to researchers.
 Increasing numbers of our catalogues are available free of charge on the Internet.
 Information about visiting the Archives Centre to look at the material described in our catalogues is available on our website.
-Information about catalogues and finding aids.
+Information about catalogues and finding aids is available in our collections pages.
 Please refer to our Cataloguing and Collection Processing Policy for further information.

 We are keen that material in our care is open and accessible as far as possible.
 However, within some of our collections, some files or documents are closed and are not available for consultation.
 The reasons for these closures generally fall into four categories: